ptop2026/Prompt_Examples/README.md

 # Various Prompt Examples
 This repo is specifically for providing a growing library of prompts to be shared amongst the AI community.

-[Anti-hallucination skill Checker](https://github.com/ptop20/prompt_examples/blob/main/anti_hallucination_prompts.md) - Examples for confirming prompts are being read and content is correct
+[Anti-hallucination Checkers](https://github.com/ptop20/prompt_examples/blob/main/anti_hallucination_prompts.md) - Examples for confirming prompts are being read and content is correct

 Here are other prompt links for reference: https://github.com/johrenberger/genaiPrompts/tree/main